dennykane/LOTW/README.md

 opening files and the last two are for opening applications in a new/untitled state.

-1) Double-clicking - or pressing Alt+Enter with the icon cursor over - a file's icon.
+1) Double-clicking—or pressing the **Open icon under cursor** shortcut  (shortcuts are shown below) with the icon cursor over—a file' s icon.
 If the file does not have an extension that is recognized by the system, a default application will be invoked as the handler.
-The default application is currently util.BinView (code at [root/code/apps/util/BinView.js](https://github.com/linuxontheweb/lotw/tree/main/root/code/apps/util/BinView.js)).
+The default application is currently 'util.BinView' (code at [root/code/apps/util/BinView.js](https://github.com/linuxontheweb/lotw/tree/main/root/code/apps/util/BinView.js)).

-2) Using the command $ `open path/to/somefile.ext` in the Terminal.
+2) Using the command `$ open path/to/somefile.ext` in the Terminal.

-3) Create an application icon via the Terminal like this: $ `mkappicon audio.Synth > ~/Desktop/MyAppIcon.app`.
+3) Create an application icon via the Terminal like this: `$ mkappicon audio.Synth > ~/Desktop/MyAppIcon.app`.
 Then you can use either of the above methods to open the application.

-4) Opening the application directly with the 'app' command like such: $ `app audio.Synth`.
+4) Opening the application directly with the 'app' command like such: `$ app audio.Synth`.
 This method allows for tab completion of the command's argument (this is the poor man's way of performing online application search).

 ## Taskbar

-The visibility of the taskbar at the bottom of the screen can only be toggled via the keyboard shortcut, **Toggle taskbar visibility** (shortcuts are shown below).
+The visibility of the taskbar at the bottom of the screen can only be toggled via the keyboard shortcut, **Toggle taskbar visibility**.
 The taskbar simply exists as a placeholder for minimized windows.
 If the taskbar is visible, then the windows held by it are kept in the window stack, and can therefore be accessed by the **Cycle window stack** keyboard shortcut.
 If the taskbar is not visible, the windows held by it are considered